uriel1998/agaetr/README.md

 wayback_access = ACCESS_KEY
 wayback_secret = SECRET

 If you put an access key in the INI file, that *turns on automatic archiving*.
-To have those links appear in your social media post, you must *also* place into `agaetr.ini` whether your want archived links to `replace` the description, to `append` them to the description, or to `ignore` them.
+To have those links appear in your social media post, you must *also* place into `agaetr.ini` whether your want archived links to `replace` the description, to `append` them to the description, have them be `separate` (the default), or to `ignore` them.

-`ArchiveLinks = append`
+`ArchiveLinks = separate`

 You may additionally symlink `wayback.sh` like any of the outbound parsers to have it be called that way, but it won't add the URL to the posts.